math5581/thesis/README.md

 - Run `emily open thesis` to run the project.

 ### Using SuperPoint
-Git clone the two repositories from Magic Leap: [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork) and [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) inside the thesis.
+Git clone the two repositories from Magic Leap: [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork) and [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) inside the `thesis`.

 ### Evaluation
 In order to evaluate, download the MOT17 sequences from the MOTChallenge,